 - testing of 340B drug transaction records on a sample basis.

-- HRSA regional auditors forward preliminary findings to OPA for review.
+- HRSA regional auditors forward a preliminary report to OPA for review.

-- OPA reviews the preliminary findings, drafts a Final Report and issues the report to the covered entity, with a request for a corrective action plan (CAP), if applicable.
+- OPA reviews the preliminary report, drafts a Final Report and issues the report to the covered entity, with a request for a corrective action plan (CAP), if applicable.

 Notice and Hearing